HL7/fhir-gender-harmony/input/pagecontent/design.md

 2023-07-24       OTHER-2544         Joanie Harper                Fixed some link formatting in the Name to Use table.
-2023-08-22      none                Rob McClure                   Fixed spelling of Practitioner 2023-08-25      OTHER-2602                Carol Macumber                Removing "Note to balloters" -->
+2023-08-22      none                Rob McClure                   Fixed spelling of Practitioner 2023-08-25      OTHER-2602                Carol Macumber                Removing "Note to balloters" 2023-08-27        OTHER-2574        Rob McClure                   ValueSet to value set, data type to datatype 2023-08-27      OTHER-2522        Rob McClure                   added "Note: V2 requires a looser binding due to use of a structure that is used across other observations." to GI V2 binding section
+-->

 The discussion around gender harmony has been on-going for several years.
 This implementation guide is based on the logical [Gender Harmony initial informative specification ](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=564) published in 2021 and the evolution of the Gender Harmony Project (GHP) team’s understanding of how sex and gender information is implemented currently and how it could be more effectively implemented in electronic healthcare systems.
 Based upon input from the community, the Gender Harmony project has defined (and prefers) implementing a model using extensions so that the added information is “close to user,” but it is clear that as an alternative users may choose to implement the information as observations in a manner similar to that found in the Gravity Project, for example [Observation Recorded Sex Gender](http://hl7.org/fhir/us/sdoh-clinicalcare/STU2/StructureDefinition-SDOHCC-ObservationRecordedSexGender.html).